 - Crest: Serephim Volent Proper, registered by John the 9th of Holmains of the chiefly line of Carruthers of Holmains 1672.
 Used again by the Cadet branch of Dormont, registered in 1913, registered by Major Francis John Carruthers.

-- Crest: Depiction of the Sereph as an angel, Standing Volent Proper, registered by James Carruthers Steward of Annadale, in 1672.
+- Crest: Depiction of the Sereph as an angel, Standing Volent Proper, registered by James Carruthers of Isle, Steward of Annadale, in 1672.

-- Crest: Depiction of the Sereph as a Cherub Proper, used by Carruthers of Isle and again registered by Major John Peter Carruthers-Wade in 1854.
+- Crest: Depiction of the Sereph as a Cherub Proper, registered by Major John Peter Carruthers-Wade in 1854

 - Crest: Archangel Michael, in Armour, holding a spear Dexter Proper, registered by Rev William Mitchell-Carruthers, 1873.